Key Environmental Performance Area:

 Haier Intelligent Air Conditioning, a group within Haier, and Xi'an Jiaotong University jointly developed an integrated combination of tube heat exchanger technology to solve the problem of low efficiency of the heat exchanger tube diameter.
 According to company estimates, this enhances energy savings by 7 percent, thereby creating an innovative heat exchanger technology.

-Haier Intelligent Air Conditioning and Mitsubishi jointly built a technology related to the output speed of the air conditioning compressor.
-With this new technology, the cooling and heating capacity increase an estimated 40 percent and 50 percent compared to alternatives, respectively.
+Haier Intelligent Air Conditioning and Mitsubishi jointly developed a technology related to the output speed of the air conditioner compressor.
+With this new technology, the cooling and heating capacity increase by an estimated 40 percent and 50 percent respectively when compared to alternatives.
 Cooling and heating can function immediately, even under very high or low temperatures.

 Haier developed patented cold expansion technology, which peels dirt off of the heat exchanger due to the expansion force of 960 kg/cm2 per gram of water created by the freezing of water.